-Magdalene College admits students to study all academic subjects offered at Cambridge.
+Magdalene College admits students to study all academic degree subjects offered at Cambridge.

-There are 30 undergraduate courses at Cambridge.
-Courses at Cambridge covering over 65 subject areas allowing students to specialise their interests and direction of study.
+There are over 30 undergraduate courses at Cambridge.
+Courses at Cambridge cover over 65 subject areas allowing students to specialise their interests and direction of study.

 Anglo-Saxon, Norse & Celtic